The name may be spooky, but a ghostwriter doesn’t typically sit in a haunted house, tapping on a keyboard, surrounded by goblins.

 Shhh!
 Where are they?

-Where can you find a ghostwriter when you need one?
+Where do you find a ghostwriter?
 Like any other professional service provider, they may keep an online presence, belong to organizations, or be available through a middleman gatekeeper.
 Ideally, you can get a referral from someone you trust.

 How to pick the best ghostwriter